Simple Aperol Spritz Recipe (3-2-1)

 Tips for Aperol Spritz Sparking White Wine Choice:

-• Proseco is the classic sparkler in the traditional recipe but you can certainly use your sparkling white wine of choice.
+• Prosecco is the classic sparkler in the traditional recipe but you can certainly use your sparkling white wine of choice.
 Choose one that isn’t too sweet, as the aperol already ads a balanced level of sweetness to the drink already.
 You don’t want to make it cloyingly sweet.

 • Other Dry Sparkling White Wines: Cava and dry (Brut) Champagne or Champagne-style sparkling wines.
 Or go crazy and make it with a nice dry sparkling Rosé.
 Don’t waste the expensive bubbly on a cocktail, but use something that is as least good enough that you’d enjoy drinking it on its own.